seed-rs/seed-rs.org/crate/guides/0.7.0/rust.md

 I've written commercial or hobby projects in multiple languages (Js, CoffeeScript, TS, Elm, Elixir, PHP, C, C++, C#, Go, ..).
 However I want to write only in Rust.

-Rust is hard to learn even for experienced developers, because they have to unlearn many things and adapt thought process to Rust concepts and best practices.
-However once you stop fighting with the compiler, Rust takes your hand and push you to correct and efficient solutions.
+Rust is hard to learn even (?) for experienced developers, because they have to unlearn many things and adapt thought process to Rust concepts and best practices.
+However once you stop fighting the compiler, Rust takes your hand and push you to correct and efficient solutions.

 I had similar feeling when I was learning to drive a car - it seems pretty hard/strange from the start but once you get used to it, you know that each control / button / pedal has it's specific place and purpose for a good reason.
 And it makes even more sense once you learn low-level stuff - e.g. how the transmission and a clutch work.

-However steep learning curve isn't bad - it's almost impossible for complete beginners to publish uncomplete/buggy libraries.
-And it means that Rust doesn't hide real complexity behind too simple models.
+However steep learning curve isn't bad:
+  - It means that Rust doesn't hide real complexity behind too simple models.
+  - It's almost impossible for complete beginners to publish uncomplete/buggy libraries.

 Rust is designed so well that I feel nervous while I'm writing in other languages - I have to do compiler's work again in my head and think about weird things like typos in code, `null`s, `undefined`s, memory leaks, accidental mutations, how to write fast code without mutability, etc. It generates significant cognitive load so I can't focus so much on business logic and other important stuff.